owl4ce/exquisitely/README.md

 ### 2.2 Linux kernel

 There are three kernels Artix provides: linux, linux-lts, and linux-zen.
-In this page, linux-zen is suggested for balanced optimization and linux-firmware for compability fixes.
+In this page, linux-zen is preferred for balanced optimization and linux-firmware for compability fixes.

 ```sh
 basetrap /mnt/ linux-zen linux-firmware